shiyun36/dsa3101/README.md

 │   ├── financial.py                # Inserts financial data into db for financial model to use │   ├── GenerateCompanyInfoProcessor.py # Finds General company information metrics from RAG first and through webscraping if not found in RAG
 │   ├── GeneratePfds.py             # Automated webscraping of esg report pdf urls
-│   │── main.py                     # Main script to run the project
 │   ├── PdfExtractor.py             # Extracts text from pdf urls with ocr scraper
 │   ├── RAGProcessor.py             # Calls RAG Processor
 │   ├── setup_cron.sh               # Scheduler to run the main.py file every Monday at 3am